Kerymster/Typescript-Basics/README.md

-# Shopping App
+# Quiz App

-This project is created to show fundamentals of REDUX.
+This project is created to show fundamentals of Typescript.

 ## Libraries

-The React-based app that I've created is also have examples of Routing, Async Operations and Redux.
+The React-based app that I've created is also have examples of Routing, Async Operations.

 ### Visualization

-Basic Semantic UI classes is used for bulding up UI in this application
+Basic Materials UI classes is used for bulding up UI in this application

 ## Screen Gif